 But it isn’t happiness.

-You can’t create happiness by simply changing your surroundings; don’t let anyone fool you into believing it.
+You can’t create happiness by simply changing your surroundings; it comes from within, not without.

 2. Travel cures depression.